Documents We Handle

 0 of 7 ready

-An apostille is a certificate issued by a designated government authority (usually the Secretary of State for state documents, or the U.S. Department of State for federal documents) that verifies the signature and seal on a public document so it will be accepted by officials in another country that is part of the Hague Apostille Convention.
+An apostille is an international certificate that confirms the authenticity of a public document so it can be accepted in another country that is part of the Hague Apostille Convention.

 Our clients consistently rate us 5.0 on Google.
 See what they have to say about working with us.